dijasila/GPAW/doc/tutorialsexercises/electronic/berry/berry_tutorial.rst

 submit the polarization script and print the polarization by rerunning the script above in the terminal.
 The calculation adds the contribution from the electrons and the nucleii, which implies that the result is independent of the positions of the atoms relative to the unit cell.
-The results should be 0.45 `C/m^2`, which agrees with the values from literature [#Zhang]_.
+The results should be 0.27 C/m`^2` for LDA and  0.45 C/m`^2` for PBE , which agrees with the values from literature [#Zhang]_.

 Born effective charges of tetragonal BaTiO3